Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 for you so you don't have to keep them up to date when new users subscribe to the site or become member of your project.
-The second part of the user group list shows all groups of users defined at the project level (see `User Groups`_ for more information on how to define and manage groups of users).
+The second part of the user group list shows all groups of users defined at the project level (see :ref:`user-groups` for more information on how to define and manage groups of users).

 Each group can be associated with the following access permissions: